Our Senior Yogis

 Didi Sudesh

-Regional Coordinator of Germany
+Regional Coordinator of Europe

 The Legacy of Brahma Baba